Driftless Area: Illinois

-Charles Mound, the highest natural point in Illinois at 1235 ft, is located in the Illinois portion of the Driftless Area.
+Charles Mound, the highest natural point in Illinois at 1235 ft, is in the Illinois portion of the Driftless Area.

 The Illinois portion of the Driftless Area is confined mainly to Jo Daviess County; western parts of Carroll County (the Mississippi River bluffs characteristic of the Driftless terminate around Savanna) and a tiny portion of northwest Whiteside County are also included.
 The region contains the highest points in the state, of which "the most notable are Charles Mound and Benton Mound, rising to heights of 1246 ft and 1226 ft respectively."
 The region "has many sinkholes and sinkhole ponds."

 The valley of the Apple River has a major canyon, with Apple River Canyon occupying much of it.
 The mouth of this river, near Hanover adjacent to the former Savanna Army Depot, comes close to the southern end of the Driftless Area on the eastern side of the Mississippi (see Lock and Dam No. 13).

 As in Wisconsin, the Illinois portion of the driftless area was a major early center for lead and zinc mining.